Qualities of an excellent trekking guide or trek leader

 7. You must be sensitive:

 Not all group members have the same fitness level, and someone might have low self-esteem from being the last person to arrive at the campsite every evening or suffering from diarrhoea or other ailments.
 An excellent trek leader needs to be sensitive, supportive and encouraging during situations like this.
 Understanding human psychology and being compassionate can make problem-solving a lot easier.

 8. You need to think on your feet:

 As a trekking guide, you need to be spontaneous.
 Your day can be unpredictable; the weather can quickly change, bridges might be washed away, landslides can block trails, and things can be very different from the last time you trekked in this area.
 Therefore, being creative at improvisation, prepared, and flexible is essential.
 It will take time to plan for every situation, but the most important thing is learning from every experience.

 On trekking tours, people usually have raincoats, first aid kits, hiking poles, jackets, etcetera, which can be improvised to help the injured or find an alternative option.

 9. A good sense of direction:

-It may seem obvious, but some trek leaders do not have a good understanding of direction or panic in a stressful situation.
-You have to be prepared for any number of conditions you might face while in the mountains, away from medical facilities, phone networks, transportation, etcetera.
+It may seem obvious, but some trek leaders do not understand direction well or panic in a stressful situation.
+You have to be prepared for any conditions you might face while in the mountains, away from medical facilities, phone networks, transportation, etcetera.
 Often, your trekkers depend on your local knowledge and language skills to help you get through a situation.
 In addition, your clients will remember you for your problem-solving skills.

 10. You must be passionate about being a trek leader:

 If you do not love what you do or don’t like providing an experience with new people, then leading treks is not the right profession for you.

-Customers are paying for an unforgettable experience, and whether this is trek number 1 or trek 1000 for you, they should never know.
+Customers are paying for an unforgettable experience; they should never know whether this is trek number 1 or trek 1000 for you.